 The Bottom Line

 Business is a game best played with skilled scorers.
 My current group is at capacity, but I’ll continue sharing resources so you can create one of your own.
-I remain committed to keeping you out of court (whenever feasible) and building your conflict resolution skills.
+I remain committed to keeping you out of court (whenever feasible) and building your conflict resolution skills through coaching or helping you do it yourself.
 If you have a persistent conflict that neither you nor your mastermind group can resolve, schedule a consultation, and we’ll get you back in action toward resolution.

 Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
 Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
 She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
 She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by Super Lawyers (ADR, 2018), the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).